Gas Turbine Coatings Engineered for Durability and Performance

-From aluminide coatings to diffusion technologies, Liburdi provides engineered protection for hot-section gas turbine parts—boosting durability, reducing corrosion, and extending uptime.
+From aluminide and diffusion coatings to advanced thermal barrier coatings, Liburdi delivers engineered protection for hot-section gas turbine components, extending service life, reducing corrosion, and improving efficiency.

 Proven protection against oxidation, corrosion, and high-temperature wear